750,000 people volunteered to help Britain’s NHS. Now they’re being deployed.

 Many people are still waiting for assignments, and some have taken to social media to express confusion or frustration that their offer of services has so far been rejected or ignored.

-Those who work in the volunteer sector say that the logistics of mobilizing 750,000 people, vetting volunteers, matching supply and demand, and ensuring that everyone is safe is a massive challenge.
+Those who work in the volunteer sector say that the logistics of mobilizing 750,000 people, vetting volunteers, matching supply and demand, and ensuring that everyone is safe is a huge endeavor.

 “I have admiration for how they have done it, but it’s a big task for anyone,” said Mark Lever, chief executive of Helpforce, a charity that works with volunteers in the NHS but isn’t involved in this particular project.
 “A big challenge is matching supply of volunteers, with the demand for their support.
 You could have loads of volunteers, but in the wrong place.
 Or volunteers happy to do three things, but your need is for the fourth one.”

-Matthew McMurray, an archivist at the Royal Voluntary Service, a charity helping to organize the effort, said that one of the parallels between WWII and today is that a spike in volunteering followed a specific event.
+Matthew McMurray, an archivist at the Royal Voluntary Service, a charity helping to organize the effort, said that one of the parallels between World War II and today is that a spike in volunteering followed a specific event.
 McMurray said that after bombs began falling in January and February of 1940, volunteers signed up in droves.
 Likewise, he noted that the government’s call for volunteers came the day after lockdown measures were announced.
 “People need to see a crisis and experience it,” he said.

 Up and down the country, individuals and companies are doing their part — including helping local charities and organizing neighborhood WhatsApp groups.
-In West Sussex, Rolls-Royce Motor Cars has made its fleet of cars, including limousines, available for essential deliveries.
+In West Sussex, Rolls-Royce Motor Cars has made its fleet of autos, including limousines, available for essential deliveries.
 In London, museums have donated masks and gloves they normally use to handle artwork.
 In Cornwall, a volunteer group called Flu Friends — formed 10 years ago to help ill and isolated people during the swine flu pandemic — is back in action in the rugged tip of England.

 GoodGym is a charity group that for years combined exercise and outreach with runners as fleet-footed do-gooders completing fix-it jobs for the community.
 Now, its runners are answering a spike in food and pharmacy delivery requests.